-Green Man Gaming are selling The Last Remnant for less than £3, which will save you a few quid over the next 24 hours.
-This deal makes for great empirical value, but it's worth noting that the game itself has garnered a fairly average critical reception.
-Some neat ideas, fun battling and plenty of content rub shoulders with a slow start and massive grind... but for £2.49, I'm willing to overlook a fair few sins.
+GamersGate is the latest retailer to drop The Last Remnant down to the £2.50 level, which is its standard 'get me now' deal price compared to the £10 average.
+It's worth noting that the RPG has garnered a fairly average critical reception, since a fun combat system and plenty of content rub shoulders with a slow start and massive grind.
+For £2.49, though, I'm willing to overlook a fair few sins.

 Publisher: Square Enix